-Company culture directly affects employees’ behavior and productivity levels.
+Company culture directly affects employees’ behaviour and productivity levels.
 88% of workers state that having a supportive and robust company culture increases employee engagement and business success.
 This is because a healthy culture guides employees, helping them reach their full potential.

 Improving company culture is also successful at beating workplace stress, which is a very concerning dilemma.
 According to The American Institute of Stress, 83% of workers suffer from work-related stress, which causes one million workers to miss work each day.